High Surf Advisory issued for Coastal Del Norte, Mendocino Coast, Northern Humboldt Coast by NWS - NewsBreak

 Winter Weather Advisory issued for Northern Trinity, Southern Trinity by NWS

-Effective: 2023-01-18 07:00:00 PST Expires: 2023-01-18 19:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2023-01-18 12:46:00 PST Expires: 2023-01-18 19:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state of California can be obtained by calling 1-800-GAS-ROAD.
-Target Area: Northern Trinity; Southern Trinity WINTER WEATHER ADVISORY IN EFFECT FROM 7 AM TO 7 PM PST WEDNESDAY ABOVE 3000 FEET * WHAT...Snow expected above 3000 feet.
-Total snow accumulations of 2 to 5 inches along the upper elevations of highways 36 and 3. * WHERE...Northern Trinity and Southern Trinity Counties. * WHEN...From 7 AM to 7 PM PST Wednesday. * IMPACTS...Travel could be very difficult.
-The hazardous conditions could impact the morning or evening commute.
+Target Area: Northern Trinity; Southern Trinity WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 PM PST THIS EVENING ABOVE 3000 FEET * WHAT...Snow above 3000 feet.
+Additional snow accumulations of up to 5 inches. * WHERE...Northern Trinity and Southern Trinity Counties. * WHEN...Until 7 PM PST this evening. * IMPACTS...Travel could be very difficult.
+The hazardous conditions could impact the evening commute.

 Comments / 0